 Why Greece for Island Hopping?

-Picture this: You are on an open ferry deck, feeling a gentle breeze on your face and moving on to the next Greek island.
-Sounds appealing?
+Picture this: You are on an open ferry deck, feeling a gentle breeze on your face, and moving on to the next Greek island.
+Does that sound appealing?
 That’s the magic of island hopping in Greece.

 In short, Greece is the ultimate destination for an island-hopping adventure.
 The reasons are limitless!